 - You have a dog with black nails – pet owners who have dogs with black nails have the problem of identifying where the quick is.
 By using an electric nail grinder, it helps them reduce the chance of hitting the danger zone.

 It is overall an option most inexperienced dog owners decide to use as there is no ‘cutting’ involved, just polishing and filing.
 And it is indeed a humane way of clipping dog nails, just like the other ones.

 Here are some key points to know when choosing the best dog nail clipper.

-Safety First (Especially for Beginners) — A dog nail clipper should have a nail guard, especially if it’s a pliers type or scissor type clipper.
+Safety First (Especially for Beginners) — A dog nail clipper should have a nail guard, especially if it’s a pliers type or scissor-type clipper.
 Most of them usually have a metal nail guard, which is also called a safety stop bar.
 This safety mechanism will help pet owners, especially beginners, to clip dog nails more safely without getting into the quick.

 Comfortable Handles — The handle of a dog nail clipper should be soft enough so that you won’t get tired of handling it for long hours.
-Cutting your dog’s nails can be a long, hard and meticulous task and this is why you need a soft grip for the clipper.
+Cutting your dog’s nails can be a long, hard, and meticulous task and this is why you need a soft grip for the clipper.

 Noise Levels (for Grinders) — If you ever choose a grinder for a dog nail clipper then you should consider the noise level.
 The sound of the grinder can be enough to startle or cause anxiety to your dog, so make sure the noise level is not very alarming for your pet.

 Blade Thickness — Ranging from 3 to 5 mm (excluding grinder-types), it is also important to look at the blade thickness, which can help you get the job done faster, especially for dogs with nails that grow faster than usual.
-Also, take note that the blade thickness can also play a part on your dog breed’s size.
+Also, take note that the blade thickness can also play a part in your dog breed’s size.
 Having blades that are too thin for a big dog can cause it to break apart.